 - Impairment: Does the eligible applicant have a physical, mental, or emotional impairment as verified by signed documentation by a licensed professional?

 Duration: Is the eligible applicant’s impairment expected to be of long-continued and indefinite duration?

-Independence: Does eligible applicant’s impairment substantially impede his/her ability to live independently?
+Independence: Does the eligible applicant’s impairment substantially impede his/her ability to live independently?

 Housing: Is eligible applicant’s impairment of such a nature that such ability could be improved by more suitable housing conditions?